 Gear yourself towards existing and potential clients

 People buy people.
 Clients want a personal connection with the person overseeing their financial data, so be friendly!
 Making yourself approachable but smart will reflect on the firm, and updating to the cloud will give your firm the nudge it needs to stay relevant.
-Look at how you operate and make changes to reflect the clientele you want, you’ll soon be wearing the maillot jaune.
+Look at how you operate and make changes to reflect the clientele you want.

-Adapt your services to provide what the cloud cannot.
-Your knowledge is, to use a cliche, your power.
+Adapt your services to provide what the cloud can’t.
+Lead with your knowledge.
 While the cloud will continue to develop and automate the role of an accountant in the traditional sense, there’s a plethora of advice business owners need and want more.
 There’s a difference between business coaching and advisory.
 The former is essentially holding the business owner’s hand through everything.
 Advisory is more of a middle ground that gives strategy to clients – you won’t be coaching them through every detail, but helping them understand how to reach their goals.

 Instant access to services is expected these days.
 Like online banking, business owners expect instant access to their cash.
 Frequent communication is essential – trust is built when clients can rely on you.
 Set up alerts and pick up the phone and tell them when they’re nearing their budget limits – they’ll feel supported and know their money is safe.
-It’ll also grow their business faster, making them more revenue, and also giving your firm more profit as advisors.
+It’ll also grow their business faster, making them more revenue, and also make more profit.
 Take the time to get to know your clients, not just as a business but as people.
-They might not know what they need to grow and this is your opportunity to increase your fees per client aka cash.
+They might not know what they need to grow and this is your opportunity to increase your fees per client.